Terradue/doc-developer-sandbox/source/start/laboratory/openvpn.rst

 ---------------------

 In some scenarios you need to use the OpenVPN's command line interface, for example in a script to automatically start the VPN connection.
 So you can execute the OpenVPN client through the "openvpn" command  by using the prompt (Unix Shell or Windows Prompt).
-The section :doc:`OpenVPN Command Line <openvpncli>` will help you how to build and install OpenVPN for most of the operating systems, and use it via the command line.
+The section :ref:`OpenVPN Command Line <openvpncli>` will help you how to build and install OpenVPN for most of the operating systems, and use it via the command line.

 Caveats
 -------